Click chemistry: Strain-promoted alkyne-nitrone cycloaddition (SPANC)

 Because this reaction is metal-free and proceeds with fast kinetics (k2 as fast as 60 1/Ms, faster than both the CuAAC or the SPAAC) SPANC can be used for live cell labeling.
 Moreover, substitution on both the carbon and nitrogen atoms of the nitrone dipole, and acyclic and endocyclic nitrones are all tolerated.
 This large allowance provides a lot of flexibility for nitrone handle or probe incorporation.

 However, the isoxazoline product is not as stable as the triazole product of the CuAAC and the SpAAC, and can undergo rearrangements at biological conditions.
 Regardless, this reaction is still very useful as it has notably fast reaction kinetics.

-The applications of this reaction include labeling proteins containing serine as the first residue: the serine is oxidized to aldehyde with NaIO_{4} and then converted to nitrone with p-methoxybenzenethiol, N-methylhydroxylamine and p-ansidine, and finally incubated with cyclooctyne to give a click product.
+The applications of this reaction include labeling proteins containing serine as the first residue: the serine is oxidized to aldehyde with NaIO_{4} and then converted to nitrone with p-methoxybenzenethiol, N-methylhydroxylamine and p-ansidine, and finally is incubated with cyclooctyne to give a click product.
 The SPANC also allows for multiplex labeling.

 Reactions of strained alkenes

-Strained alkenes also utilize strain-relief as a driving force that allows for their participation in click reactions.
-Trans-cycloalkenes (usually cyclooctenes) and other strained alkenes such as oxanorbornadiene react in click reactions with a number of partners including azides, tetrazines and tetrazoles.
-These reaction partners can interact specifically with the strained alkene, staying bioorthogonal to endogenous alkenes found in lipids, fatty acids, cofactors and other natural products.
+Strained alkenes also use strain-relief as a driving force that allows for their participation in click reactions.
+Trans-cycloalkenes (usually cyclooctenes) and other strained alkenes such as oxanorbornadiene react in click reactions with a number of partners including azides, tetrazines, and tetrazoles.
+These reaction partners may interact specifically with the strained alkene, staying bioorthogonal to endogenous alkenes found in lipids, fatty acids, cofactors, and other natural products.